Learning outside the classroom – CPD in focus day one

 - learning that takes place after an event, such as reviewing body-worn video footage of an incident to identify good practice and any development areas

-- learning related to a specific area of interest – this might be reading an article in a journal from the National Policing Library, making use of research from the What Works Centre or getting involved in discussion on the CPD Focus Knowledge Hub group (you will need to log in to this)
+- learning related to a specific area of interest – this might be reading an article in a journal from the National Policing Library, making use of research from the What Works Centre or getting involved in discussion on the CPD Focus Knowledge Hub group (you will need to log in)

 Whatever form the learning takes and whatever the purpose, it is important to remember it is just as valid and useful as learning that takes place in a classroom and can, in many cases, have a more immediate impact on your professional practice.